- Why choose TotalMSK?

 - What's the difference between a Chiropractor, Physiotherapist and Osteopath?

 - Are there any reasons why I may not be suitable for treatment?

-- Are there any side effects from the techniques employed at TotalMSK?
+- Are there any side effects from the techniques used by practitioners at TotalMSK

 - Why do I have to have an initial consultation?